d2l-ai/d2l-en/chapter_computational-performance/multiple-gpus-gluon.md

 ## Exercises

 * This section uses ResNet-18.
 Try different epochs, batch sizes, and learning rates.
 Use more GPUs for computation if conditions permit.
 * Sometimes, different devices provide different computing power.
 Some can use CPUs and GPUs at the same time, or GPUs of different models.
-How should we divide mini-batches among different CPUs or GPUs?
+How should we divide minibatches among different CPUs or GPUs?

 ## Scan the QR Code to [Discuss](https://discuss.mxnet.io/t/2384)